 With the participation of 13 countries from Latin America sharing the current situation of HCT from the key players to an audience of 20 different countries as well as the Paraguayan Minister of Health, representatives from PAHO and WHO.
-Debate and discussion was vigorous.
+The debate and discussion were vigorous.
 Everyone wanted to share what they were doing, express their weaknesses, ask how other countries had gotten through common barriers including access to medication and funding for HCT.